ramazansakin/boot-prometheus-grafana/README.md

 If you want to login to Grafana you can use the `admin / password` combination in default.

-## Start up the applications
+### Start & Stop the applications

-First build the spring boot application:
+- First build the spring boot application:

 ```bash
 mvn clean package
 ```

-Then, when the application has been build, we can start our services by running:
+- Then, when the application has been build, we can start our services by running:

 ```bash
 docker-compose up